CXWorld/CapFrameX/README.md

 ## Capture view
 Here you can set your capture hotkey, the capture time(0=unlimited) and the response sounds.
-An info text at the top always informs you what's going on with the capture service and also tells you what to do in certain situations.
+An info text always informs you what's going on with the capture service and also tells you what to do in certain situations.
 For more detailed information about the capture events, you can take a look into the log which can be expanded from the bottom.

 ## How to make a capture